Smile9937/Performace-aware-space-shooter/README.md

 To improve the performance I made a custom collision script which uses a dictionary with hash sets to separate the bullets from the enemies and then I used aabb to check if the enemies collided with the bullets.
 I also move them by directly moving the transform in update, This improved the performance massively.

 The game now runs between 30 - 60 fps in build depending on if the player is attacking since the enemies now need to check for collision.

+I made a solution using dots entities as well but it didn't work in the build of the game.